hoppersroppers/roadmap/training/python.md

 # Python Basics

-Message @deveynull on the Discord to tell him you are starting the course, and then use the #hoppersroppers chatroom for any questions or discussions.
+Message @deveynull to tell him you are starting the course, and then use the #hoppersroppers chatroom for any questions or discussions.

 ## Codeacademy Python